HaliteChallenge/Halite-II/README.md

 - Downgrade example C++ bot from C++ 11 (it will piss some people off some people if we don't)

 ### Worker
+- Switch to python
+- Encorporate file checksums and api keys
-- ~~The worker can compile the raw bot files using the Ants Auto compile python code and our Docker sandbox~~
+- The worker can compile the raw bot files using the Ants Auto compile python code and our Docker sandbox
-- ~~The worker can run a game between two or more bots using our Docker sandbox~~
+- The worker can run a game between two or more bots using our Docker sandbox

 ### Server
 - Tell workers to compile bots when needed